 So you’re going to Asia.
 You’ve planned your trip, packed your bags and and maybe picked up a language guide.
 It’s all so exciting until you step off the airplane and the Japanese toilets are talking to you and you realize that you’re not in Kansas anymore.
-With your focus on new and different visuals, food, and language that are all so different, it can be easy to forget that cultural norms are different as well—and vary widely between countries.
+With your focus on new and different visuals, food, and language, it can be easy to forget that cultural norms are different as well—and vary widely between countries.
 Try as you might, there are bound to be a few inadvertent blunders.
-And while you can always fall back on a friendly smile and apologetic attitude, here are a few tips on how to avoid really awkward situations.
+You can always fall back on a friendly smile and apologetic attitude, but here are a few tips that will help you avoid really awkward situations.

 No matter which utensils you use, in China and Korea it’s considered presumptuous to keep your hands in your lap or to ask someone to pass food.
 Instead, participate in the action!
 Sharing is caring after all, so reach for the food you want and don’t feel shy about putting particularly delectable morsels on others’ plates.
 In this same convivial spirit, if someone in Beijing or Seoul offers or gives you food, it’s rude to reject the offer.

 Maybe chopsticks aren’t your scene.
 In Nepal, India, and Muslim countries like Bangladesh, Indonesia, and Malaysia, it’s polite to eat with your hands.
 Scratch that; it’s polite to eat with your right hand—NEVER use the left hand.
 In those countries, food is eaten with the right hand and the left hand is reserved for certain sanitary activities.
 In fact, just try to leave your left hand out of it as much as possible—don’t hand or take things with the left hand Kathmandu, don’t point with the left hand in Dhaka... you get the picture.

 4. Hold your liquor